Top 10 Games Like Blooket

 2. Kahoot!

 Kahoot! really energizes the classroom with its vibrant, fast-paced quizzes.
+Research supports this observation, showing a positive effect on engagement when game-based platforms like Kahoot! are integrated into lessons.
 I’ve used it many times, and it’s perfect for those sessions where you want high energy and competitive excitement.
+The platform’s time-pressure elements and leaderboard displays create an electric atmosphere that gets students invested in even dry review material.
 It’s a bit like Blooket in its ability to engage a whole class at once, but it offers a wider variety of question formats and review games.

 Pros: